Skip to main content

 Our guide to identifying and tackling these clothes-wreckers, plus tips on what appliances to use to discourage them from coming back

-If a favourite sweater, armchair or precious family heirloom has ever been devoured by moths, you'll be only too aware how much damage these tiny creatures can cause.
+If a favourite sweater, armchair or precious family heirloom has ever been devoured by moths, you'll be only too well aware how much damage these tiny creatures can cause.

 Although there are in excess of 2,500 species of moths in Britain, just two are largely responsible for this spoilage.